AadityaArunSingh/ai-heatmap/README.md

 # 🧠 ChatGPT Usage Heatmap (OpenAI Old vs New Account)

-This project visualizes your usage of ChatGPT over time, using heatmaps inspired by GitHub contribution graphs.
-It compares your **current (new)** ChatGPT account activity with a previously exported **old** account, helping you analyze engagement patterns across the year.
+This project visualizes my usage of ChatGPT over time, using heatmaps inspired by GitHub contribution graphs.
+It compares my **current (premium)** ChatGPT account activity with a previously exported **free-tier** account, helping in analysing engagement patterns across the year.

 ---